 Today, ground orris root still finds some use in herbal medicine (digestive aids; decongestants) and the cosmetic industry (skin care; scented powders and soaps).

 It has culinary applications as well: in North Africa and the Middle East, orris root is found in a complex spice blend called Ras el Hanout.
-And it’s one of ten botanical flavoring ingredients in Bombay Sapphire Gin.
+And it’s one of the botanical flavoring ingredients in Bombay Sapphire Gin.